mui/material-ui/docs/data/joy/components/grid/grid.md

 # Grid

-<p class="description">The responsive layout grid adapts to screen size and orientation, ensuring consistency across layouts.</p>
+<p class="description">Grid acts as a generic container, wrapping around the elements to be arranged.</p>

 ## Introduction

-The grid, based on a 12-column grid layout, creates visual consistency between layouts while allowing flexibility across a wide variety of designs.
+The Grid component, based on a 12-column grid layout, creates visual consistency between layouts while allowing flexibility across a wide variety of designs.

 :::warning
 ⚠️ The `Grid` component shouldn't be confused with a data grid; it is closer to a layout grid.
-For a data grid head to [the `DataGrid` component](/x/react-data-grid/).
+For a data grid head to the [`DataGrid`](/x/react-data-grid/) component.
 :::

 ## Basics